GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_multi_input.md

-## What is this co-simulation doing
+## What is this co-simulation doing?

 This example shows how to use inputs, allowing multiple publications to arrive at the same input handle (similar to a subscription, as you'll see) and a demonstration on one method of managing data conflicts that can arise.